Elkordy/Server-Performance-Stats/README.md

 5. Top 5 processes by memory usage

 ## Prerequisites
-Ensure you have the required permissions to execute scripts on your Linux server.
+Ensure you have the required permissions and commands [top, free, df, ps, and awk] to execute scripts on your Linux server.

 ---